 In my opinion, after reading the guidance from the Department of State and the very broad language used in the real property law itself, New York residents who paid a broker fee after June 14th — when this provision of the new rent laws went into effect — are eligible for reimbursement.

-The Department of State is interpreting a law, it does have have the ability to create a law.
+It is important to note, that the Department of State is merely interpreting the new real property law.
+The Department of State does not have the ability to create new law.
 So essentially what the DOS is doing is interpreting a law that has been in effect since June.

 What can Tenants do?